wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 Dynamics 365’s Connected Field Service solution provides the ability to register both simulated and physical IoT devices with Azure IoT Hub or IoT Central and using device twin, communicate information back into the Connected Field Service solution.

-The purpose of this hands-on-lab is to introduce you to how simulated and physical devices can be registered with and Azure IoT Hub and associated with customer assets in Connected Field Service.
+The purpose of this hands-on-lab is to introduce you to how simulated and physical devices can be registered with an Azure IoT Hub and associated with customer assets in Connected Field Service.

 **Learning Objectives**